Finding documents

 Product.category.name == "Chocolate").project(ProductShortView).to_list()

-For more complex projections an inner Settings
+For more complex projections an inner Settings class with a projection field can be added:

 class ProductView(BaseModel):